LOCAL HISTORIC CEMETERIES:

 Castle Rock Valley Cemetery 25521 Alverno Ave, Farmington MN

 Castle Rock Vally Cemetery Association President: Roger Randall

 Contact: Elaine Wikstrom 651-463-2428

 CERTIFIED MENTAL HEALTH FIRST AID

-Kelly Elvestad, Board Supervisor, has completed training and is certified in Mental Health First Aid.
+Kelly Elvestad, Town Board Chair, has completed training and is certified in Mental Health First Aid.
 She is trained to provide initial help to people experiencing problems such as depression, anxiety disorders, psychosis, and substance use disorders.

 SENIOR LIVING RESOURCES LINK: Click here